BlockFutureTech/kortho-docs/intro.md

 - The KTO rewarded at the data node out of the block will be released 30% on the same day, and the remaining 70% will be released linearly by 120 days.

-## KorTho Technical Characteristics
+## Technical Characteristics
 - Open and decentralized networks to maintain network and asset security;
 - Support proof protocol, optimize peer-to-peer transaction function.
 - Support EVM programmability, smart contract compatibility, reduce development or migration costs;

-## Koto base chain KorTho current stage
+## Current Stage
 In October 2021, KorTho Chain will officially launch the "public test" phase of PPOS (PoW ➕ POS), which will focus on improving the on-chain infrastructure, including but not limited to: prophecy machines, voting tools, anchor coins, DEX, lending, finance, insurance, synthetic assets, cross-chain solutions, data analytics, smart contract innovation, etc.

-## Koto Foundation Chain KorTho Support program
+## Support Planning
-### Fund support plan
+### Support planning for funds
 - KorTho will set up a special fund to invest, support and encourage quality developers
 - KorTho will launch a variety of developer activities and competitions to identify and fund potential developers around the world
 - In order to reduce the participation costs of large users on KorTho Dapp, KorTho on-chain transactions will minimize the transaction fees of KTO holders

-### Flow support planning
+### Support planning for flow
-Koto LABS will support the development of KorTho, the koto base chain
+Kortho Lab will strongly support the development of KorTho Chain
 - Provide in-station traffic entry for premium DApps on KorTho

-### Resource support planning
+### Support planning for resource
 - Funded projects or developers can not only get official coverage, but also apply to official marketing service packages and promote their projects worldwide
 - Quality projects can participate in KorTho global roadshow activities free of charge
-- Ketu Lab will open technological ecological resources and match high-quality developers with ecological partners for win-win cooperation
+- KTO Lab will open technological ecological resources and match high-quality developers with ecological partners for win-win cooperation

 ## Risk Warning
 - All users and developers can participate in KorTho's test environment and subsequent phases for free.
 There is no charge.